OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 From time to time, we may partner with companies whose products we believe will interest our members.
 In conjunction with these partners, we may send promotional announcements and/or serve web-based advertisements on their behalf, as permitted by law.
 You can go to the "Email preferences" link on the "Your Account" page and request that your name be excluded from marketing emails.

 You may connect one or more social networks with your Netflix account.
 If you choose to do so, we will collect information from your social networking account(s) and your use of our social features.
-For more information about our social features, see our Social Terms (www.netflix.com/socialterms).
+For more information about our social features, see our Social Terms.

 Back to top Disclosure of Information